leonjza/PHPNessusNG/README.md

 "leonjza/php-nessus-ng": "*"
 ```

+And running `php composer.phar update`.
+You should now have the `\Nessus\NessusInterface()` class available to use.

 Usage example:
 ---------------

-Ensure you have the Composer AUtoloader included, then, create a new api instance with:
+Ensure you have the Composer Autoloader included, then, create a new api instance with:

 ```php
 try {